cositools/grb-simulations/examples/README.md

 # Example .yaml and .dat files

-This directory contains examples of the .yaml and .dat files needed to run `sample_source_file_generation.py`.
+This directory contains examples of the .yaml and .dat files needed to run the python scripts.

+`example_download.yaml` is a sample .yaml file used as input for `download_gbm_data.py`.
+Parameters to be defined in the .yaml file:
+	output_path -- path to directory to store downloaded files (e.g. 'gbm_data/')
+	filters -- parameters used to filter bursts (must be columns in [table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options)) download -- columns of GBM burst data to download (must be columns in [table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options), must include trigger_name and bcat_detector_mask)

+`example_gbm_to_megalib.yaml` is a sample .yaml file used as input for `gbm_to_megalib.py`.
+Parameters to be defined in the .yaml file:
+	input_path -- path to directory housing downloaded GBM data (e.g. 'gbm_data/')
+	output_path -- path to directory to store MEGAlib source inputs (e.g. 'MEGAlib_source_inputs/')
+	plot_path -- path to directory to store lightcurve plots
+	source_time_range -- time range of source lightcurve (s)
+	background_time_range -- time range to use to fit background (s)
+	nai_energy_range -- energy range of GBM's NaI detectors used for lightcurve
+	bgo_energy_range -- energy range of GBM's BGO detectors used for lightcurve
+	cosi_energy_range -- energy range for COSI MEGAlib simulations

+`example_source_file.yaml` is a sample .yaml file used as input for `sample_source_file_generation.py`.
 When `sample_source_file_generation.py` is run, it takes spectral (.yaml & .dat) and lightcurve (.dat) files from the directory specified in the input .yaml file (`example.yaml`) and writes the spectral info from the spectrum .yaml file (if spectrum_type: 'yaml') or the path to the .dat file into the MEGAlib .source file (spectrum_type: 'dat'), as well as the path to the lightcurve .dat file.

-`example.yaml` is a sample .yaml file used as input for `sample_source_file_generation.py`.
-Parameters to be defined in .yaml file:
+Parameters to be defined in the .yaml file:
 	input_path -- path to directory housing source inputs (e.g. 'MEGAlib_source_inputs/')
 	output_path -- path to directory to store .source files (e.g. 'MEGAlib_source_files/')
 	geometry_path -- path to mass model